Are you planning a trip to Mexico City and wondering if Mexico City is safe?

 Is the Nightlife in Mexico City Safe?

 Mexico City has a thriving nightlife scene that truly blooms when the sun goes down – there are hundreds of local bars to enjoy that range from quirky to upscale.
-The nightlife around Mexico City is mostly safe, but it’s still good to take precautions.
+The nightlife in Mexico City is mostly safe, but it’s still good to take precautions.

 Here are some of the things you should know about partying in CDMX: